BlidDev/Niv/wiki/user_type.md

 @WORKER

 ```
-fields are, as any variable in SGL, type dynamic.
+Fields are, as any variable in SGL, type-dynamic.